-A W18-1 warning sign (see Figure 5C-2) with the legend NO TRAFFIC SIGNS may be used only on unpaved, low-volume roads to advise users that no signs are installed along the distance of the road.
-If used, the sign may be installed at the point where road users would enter the low-volume road or where, based on engineering judgment, the road user may need this information.

-A W7-3a, W16-2, or W16-9p supplemental plaque (see Figure 5C-2) with the legend NEXT XX km (NEXT XX MILES), XX METERS (XX FEET), or AHEAD may be installed below the W18-1 sign when appropriate.
+- A W18-1 warning sign (see Figure 5C-2) with the legend NO TRAFFIC SIGNS may be used only on unpaved, low-volume roads to advise users that no signs are installed along the distance of the road.
+If used, the sign may be installed at the point where road users would enter the low-volume road or where, based on engineering judgment, the road user might need this information. - A W7-3aP, W16-2P, or W16-9P supplemental plaque (see Figure 5C-2) with the legend NEXT XX MILES, XX FEET, or AHEAD may be installed below the W18-1 sign when appropriate.